flavioamieiro/GameOver/README.md

 has an ESP32 and will be the base for the add-ons.

-[BNO055Sensor](BNO055Sensor/) is the first add-on: basically a BNO055 sensor from Adafruit used for motion detection
+[BNO055Sensor](BNO055Sensor/) is the first add-on: basically a BNO055 sensor from Adafruit used for motion detection.

+[Keypad](Keypad/) is a keypad with six buttons and LEDs to be used as an interface.

 [BreakoutBoard](BreakoutBoard/) is a simple breakout board for easier prototyping using the base board.